maxlath/wikibase-dump-filter/README.md

 We are developing and maintaining tools to work with Wikidata from NodeJS, the browser, or simply the command line, with quality and ease of use at heart.
 Any donation will be interpreted as a "please keep going, your work is very much needed and awesome.
 PS: love".
 [Donate](https://liberapay.com/WikidataJS)

 ## See Also
-* [wikibase-dump-formatter](https://github.com/maxlath/wikibase-dump-formatter): Extends Wikibase dump prefixed URIs with a custom domain.
+* [wikibase-dump-formatter](https://github.com/maxlath/wikibase-dump-formatter): Extends Wikibase RDF dump prefixed URIs with a custom domain.
 * [wikibase-cli](https://www.npmjs.com/package/wikibase-cli): The command-line interface to Wikibase
 * [wikibase-sdk](https://www.npmjs.com/package/wikibase-sdk): A javascript tool suite to query and work with Wikibase data
 * [wikibase-edit](https://www.npmjs.com/package/wikibase-edit): Edit Wikibase from NodeJS, used in wikidata-cli for all [write operations](#write-operations)